 The Walcot Day group are proud to say that we've not gone out of business owing suppliers and artists money, like many allegedly 'commercial' festivals have done, in some cases repeatedly.
 But we can't run events of that scale without building up the funds again; the 2009 Independence Day event was - despite having to charge admission - heading back in the right direction.
 Greatly increased costs, mostly related to the safety of an event and its impact on the neighbours (both of which are matters very close to our hearts anyway), make it difficult to run such large community events without charging entrance or attracting hefty sponsorship.
 To forestall the usual pub conversation, there is little chance of a return to Walcot Street itself, at least in the near future: a group of determined residents made clear their opposition to all street events in 2007.

-Walcot Day itself has never been directly paid for by The Council or corporate sponsors, and that's probably a good thing: its capital has been that people were prepared to muck in or chip in to make sure it happened.
-Future Walcot Days are certainly going to take place, and we'll be calling on the community, as well as those who have already made their support clear, when that happens.
+Walcot Day itself was never directly paid for by The Council or corporate sponsors, and that's probably a good thing: its capital has been that people were prepared to muck in or chip in to make sure it happened.
+Future Walcot Days are not entirely off the agenda, and if that happens we'll be calling on the community to manifest their support again.